elastisys/compliantkubernetes/docs/user-guide/dashboard.md

 For more details, see [Elasticsearch/Kibana](../elasticsearch).

-## Harbor: Log visualization and analysis
+## Harbor: private container registry

 Harbor is used to manage and scan container images to ensure that there no any vulnerability.
 To access Harbor, please click the *Harbor* icon from the left panel in the main page.
 You will be redirected to Harbor website.